-We have no forensic evidence that any of your information has been misused.
+We have no evidence that any of your information has been misused.
 Nevertheless, out of an abundance of caution, we want to make you aware of the incident.
 To protect you from potential misuse of your information, we are offering a complimentary one-year membership of Experian IdentityWorksSM Credit 3B.
 This product helps detect possible misuse of your personal information and provides you with identity protection services focused on immediate identification and resolution of identity theft.
 IdentityWorks Credit 3B is completely free to you and enrolling in this program will not hurt your credit score.
 For more information on identity theft prevention and IdentityWorks Credit 3B, including instructions on how to activate your complimentary one-year membership, please see the additional information provided in this letter.

 This letter also provides other precautionary measures you can take to protect your personal information, including placing a fraud alert and/or security freeze on your credit files, and/or obtaining a free credit report.
-You should always remain vigilant in reviewing your account statements for fraudulent or irregular activity on a regular basis.
-If this letter states that your medical information was impacted, we have also provided guidance on how best to protect against medical identity theft.
+Additionally, you should always remain vigilant in reviewing your financial account statements and credit reports for fraudulent or irregular activity on a regular basis.